bchainzhang/bchainzhang.github.io/index.md

 BEAT (CCS 2018, asynchronous BFT made practical; a family of five state-of-the-art asychronous BFT protocols; open-source implementation [<a href="https://github.com/fififish/beat.git">Code</a>] See review from  <a href="https://blog.acolyer.org/2018/11/26/beat-asynchronous-bft-made-practical/">Morning Paper</a>)

 EPIC (DSN 2020, asynchronous BFT with adaptive security.
-Prior asynchronous BFT protocols defend against static adversary, while EPIC tolerates adaptive adversary.
-Code to be released soon)
+Prior asynchronous BFT protocols defend against static adversary, while EPIC tolerates adaptive adversary.)

 <a href="https://eprint.iacr.org/2022/020">PACE (CCS 2022)</a> and <a href="https://eprint.iacr.org/2022/021">WaterBear</a> are two new asynchronous BFT protocols

+FIN (CCS 2023) is our latest system solving a long-standing open problem in BFT and MPC, being the first constant time information-theoretic BFT.

 Recently, I am interested in building highly efficient partially synchronous BFT protocols, e.g., our DSN 2022 paper---Marlin, our Oakland 2022 Paper---Dyno, and Dashing and Star.